 Dress for the conditions.
-Be sure girls carry extra layers for warmth, particularly extra base layer tops in case the ones they are wearing get wet from exertion or the weather.
-Know the signs of hypothermia so you can recognize them in girls.
+Be sure participants carry extra layers for warmth, particularly extra base layer tops in case the ones they are wearing get wet from exertion or the weather.
+Know the signs of hypothermia so you can recognize them quickly.